sc-ventures/cloudbreak-documentation/docs/common/clusters-manage.md

 1. Browse to the cluster details.

-2. Click **CLUSTER ACTIONS** and select **Resize**.
+2. Click **Cluster Actions** and select **Resize**.
 The cluster resize dialog is displayed.

-3. Using the +/- control, you can adjust how many worker and compute nodes to add or remove from the cluster.
+3. Using the +/- controls, adjust how many nodes to add or remove from each host group.

-4. Click **RESIZE CLUSTER** to initiate the scale-up/scale-down.
+4. Click **Yes** to initiate the scale-up/scale-down.

+### Synchronizing with Cloud Provider

+This doesn't seem to work yet.

 ### Stopping and Restarting

-TBD
+This doesn't seem to work yet.

 ### Terminating Your Cluster

-To terminate your cluster, click **terminate**.
-All cluster-related resources will be deleted, unless the network is used by other VMs, in which case it will not be deleted.
+To terminate your cluster, click **Terminate**.
+All cluster-related resources will be deleted, unless the network and subnet are used by other VMs in which case they will be preserved.

 ### Viewing Cluster History